ArtOlm/Banking-System-Project/README.md

-The JavaDoc folder has the javadoc
+The Javadoc_PA5 folder has the javadoc

-The JUnit_Test has the junit tests for the 5 methdos
+The JUnit_Test has the junit tests for the 5 methods

-The PDF_FILES has all the UML Diagrams as well as the lab report
+The Team AOOP-A-P has all the documents required to be turned in.

-The src direcoty has all the sourse code
+The src directory has all the source code

 The src/Generated_Files has the bank satements, log file, updated customer sheet.